 Credit risk is the risk of potential loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 The credit risk of the Company is associated with its cash.
 The credit risk with respect to its cash is minimal as they are held with high-credit quality financial institutions.
+The Company's receivables consist of rental recovery due from sublease office tenants and sales tax recoverable due from the Canadian government.
 Management does not expect these counterparties to fail to meet their obligations.